edlink/docs/api/v2.0/models/external/agent.md

 # Agent
 An **Agent** describes the relationship between two people, and is typically used to represent a connection between a student and their parent or guardian.
-If a provider supports emergency contacts, this is typically how they are represented in Edlink.
+If a data source provides emergency contacts, this is how they are represented in Edlink.

 ## Properties